Home » Herbs » Lemon Balm vs Mint: 7 Herb Differences You Should Know

 7. Medicinal Properties

 Lemon balm and mint are both herbs with a long history of medicinal use.
-Lemon balm has been traditionally used for its calming and relaxing effects, making it a popular choice for reducing anxiety, promoting restful sleep, and easing symptoms of stress.
+Lemon balm contains the volatile oils citral and citronellal, known for their calming and anti-spasmodic properties.
+Its lemony flavor has traditionally been used to reduce anxiety, promote restful sleep, and ease symptoms of stress.
 In addition, lemon balm is a natural remedy for cold sores, indigestion, nausea, and menstrual cramps.

-Just like lemon balm, mint has a surprising number of nutritional benefits to take advantage of.
-In addition, mint is known for its digestive benefits, commonly used to soothe upset stomachs, relieve indigestion, and ease nausea.
-Mint can also help to treat IBS and enhance brain function.
+Known for its digestive benefits, mint is commonly used to soothe upset stomachs, relieve indigestion, and ease nausea.
+Mint can also help treat IBS and enhance brain function.

 The differences between lemon balm and mint flavors and their medicinal properties are significant enough that they cannot be used interchangeably.